Managing software complexity

 As the complexity increases, developing new features takes longer, and introducing bugs becomes increasingly easier.

-Obviously, our goal should therefore be to reduce complexity whenever we can and create software systems that are
+Obviously, our goal should therefore be to reduce complexity whenever we can and create software systems that are simple to understand and maintain.

 How can we approach this?